01michaelnguyen/01michaelnguyen/README.md

 I am looking forward to simulate large-scale models of the Arctic Ocean using the full equations (Shallow-Water or rotating Navier-Stokes equations), which involves using the fast Oceananigans package in Julia, in conjunction with Matthew Crowe.

-If you have any further questions or want to get in touch, ask me on: zcahmng at ucl at ac at uk (replace at with ".") :smiling_face:
+If you have any further questions or want to get in touch, ask me on: zcahmng at ucl at ac at uk (replace at with ".") ☺